skpeterson/BIOS611/README.md

 bash start_docker.sh
 ```

+Now open your web browser, and open two tabs.
+The docker container runs both Rstudio and Python/Jupyter.
-Now open your web browser and navigate to localhost:8787.
-For username: rstudio, password: benson.
+- To access Rstudio, navigate to localhost:8787. username: rstudio, password: benson
+- To access Jupyter notebook go to http://<host_machine_ip>:8888/tree?token=<token> .
+Where <host machine IP> is the IP address of the machine running the Docker container, and the <token> can be found in the container log in the bash shell you started the container in.

 Great!!
 You're in!!